montelion/BotSauce/README.md

 # BotSauce
 The Discord bot for the official Vsauce3 Discord Server.
-Coded in JavaScript, runs on Node.js